open-telemetry/opentelemetry-specification/oteps/trace/0168-sampling-propagation.md

 the presence of probability sampling.
 Set `p` to 63.

-If `sampled` is true with `p<63` (but `p>r`), drop `p` from the outgoing context to convey unknown head probability.
+If `sampled` is true with `p<63` (but `p>r`), drop `p` from the outgoing context to convey unknown parent sampling probability.

 ## Prototype